The Ultimate In Birding Tours

 More widespread birds we are likely to encounter for the first time are Gabar Goshawk, Rock Kestrel, African Palm, Alpine, Little and White-rumped Swifts, Grey Go-away-bird, Speckled Pigeon, Ring-necked and Laughing Doves, Swallow-tailed Bee-eater, Fork-tailed Drongo, Pied Crow, White-throated, Pearl-breasted and Greater Striped Swallows, Rock Martin, Long-billed Crombec, Yellow-bellied and Burnt-necked Eremomelas, Groundscraper Thrush, Familiar Chat, Marico Sunbird, White-browed Sparrow-Weaver, Blue Waxbill, Shaft-tailed Whydah, Cape Wagtail, Black-throated Canary and Cinnamon-breasted Bunting.

 This beautiful part of the central Namibian highlands is a prime area for the Namibian near-endemic Herero Chat.
-This is an uncommon and localized bird, but the nearby Spreetshoogte Pass is surely the best place for finding it (probably more reliable than the better-known Spitzkoppe).
+This is an uncommon and localised bird, but the nearby Spreetshoogte Pass is surely the best place for finding it (probably more reliable than the better-known Spitzkoppe).
 This is a species we only see on this tour and never in Angola, where it is restricted to the far south, so we prefer to have two chances to make it near-certain we will be successful.

-Namibia & Botswana: Day 2 We will set out early today and head for Walvis Bay.
+We will set out early today and head for Walvis Bay.
 We will spend two nights in this former South African enclave that was handed over to Namibia not long after its independence.

-If need be we can look for Herero Chat again as we descend the spectacular Spreetshoogte Pass.
+If need be, we can look for Herero Chat again as we descend the spectacular Spreetshoogte Pass.

-The famous Skeleton Coast has a cool but almost rainless climate and as we head for the coast we begin to cross the open, featureless gravel of the Namib Desert – a desolate landscape, with little vegetation in sight, relieved only by the occasional convincing mirage.
+The famous Skeleton Coast has a cool but almost rainless climate, and as we head for the coast, we begin to cross the open, featureless gravel of the Namib Desert – a desolate landscape, with little vegetation in sight, relieved only by the occasional convincing mirage.

 This environment is not entirely birdless, however, and we can expect to encounter small groups of Namibian near-endemic Stark’s Larks skimming low over the ground and Namibian near-endemic Rüppell’s Korhaans striding slowly across the plains.
 A major target this morning is Burchell’s Courser, a Southern African near-endemic that can be hard to find in South Africa and which is not that much easier to track down in Namibia!

-We shall search stark, white, unvegetated areas for the rather elusive, Namibian near-endemic Gray’s Lark.
+We shall search stark, white, unvegetated areas for the rather elusive Namibian near-endemic Gray’s Lark.
 The bird is almost white itself and thus extremely hard to pick up unless it flies.
 Sometimes the larks utter soft piping calls which drift across the desert and make them easier to locate.
 The local race of Tractrac Chat (a Southern African near-endemic) is likewise almost white and looks very different from its southern counterpart.
-Even some mammals survive here and we may see the restricted-range Mountain Zebra.
+Even some mammals survive here, and we may see the restricted-range Mountain Zebra.
 Closer to the coast, we will stop to admire the apparently lifeless ‘moonscapes’ of the Namib Naukluft National Park.

-Namibia & Botswana: Day 3 Early mornings in the coastal desert can be frustrating because of the cold, dense fog that blankets a strip up to 30 kilometres (20 miles) inland, reducing visibility and making it difficult to locate small passerines.
-Fortunately, it soon burns off and as the fog begins to lift this morning a massive dune system will come into full relief, the huge reddish dunes stretching away to the horizon.
-In the grassy gullies between the dunes and amongst the scrub in the dry river beds we shall look for the attractive Dune Lark, Namibia’s only strict endemic, as well as the Namibian near-endemic Orange River White-eye, the attractive Cape Sparrow (a Southern African near-endemic) and also Red-faced Mousebird and Common Waxbill.
+Early mornings in the coastal desert can be frustrating because of the cold, dense fog that blankets a strip up to 30 kilometres (20 miles) inland, reducing visibility and making it difficult to locate small passerines.
+Fortunately, it soon burns off, and as the fog begins to lift this morning, a massive dune system will come into full relief, the huge reddish dunes stretching away to the horizon.
+In the grassy gullies between the dunes and amongst the scrub in the dry river beds, we shall look for the attractive Dune Lark, Namibia’s only strict endemic, as well as the Namibian near-endemic Orange River White-eye, the attractive Cape Sparrow (a Southern African near-endemic) and also Red-faced Mousebird and Common Waxbill.

-Freshwater is at a premium in this desolate coastal region which stretches for more than 1600km (1000 miles).
-Wherever there is some seepage of water from underground rivers near the coast many thousands of waterbirds gather and during the course of a single day amongst the coastal lagoons, saltpans and sewage works around Walvis Bay and Swakopmund it is quite possible to see a huge number of birds.
+Freshwater is at a premium in this desolate coastal region, which stretches for more than 1600km (1000 miles).
+Wherever there is some seepage of water from underground rivers near the coast, many thousands of waterbirds gather, and during the course of a single day, amongst the coastal lagoons, saltpans, and sewage works around Walvis Bay and Swakopmund, it is quite possible to see a huge number of birds.
 The majority consists of Greater and Lesser Flamingos, Great White Pelicans, cormorants, wildfowl, shorebirds, gulls and terns.

 Amongst the additional species that we are likely to find here are such Southern African endemics and near-endemics as Cape and Crowned Cormorants, Cape Shoveler, African Oystercatcher, Cape Gull (sometimes split from Kelp Gull) and Hartlaub’s Gull, as well as the diminutive, range-restricted and endangered Damara Tern (an Austral summer visitor to the area from its winter quarters far to the north).